 - Educating others about the prejudice psychology definition discussed here, especially younger generations in which the roots aren’t yet ‘deep.’

 - Making laws that support equal rights and punish those who discriminate or harm others due to prejudice.

 Perhaps you have experienced harmful prejudice in your community.
-Or maybe you have recently become aware of your own prejudices and want to correct them.
+Or maybe you have recently become aware of your own prejudice and want to correct them.
 In either case, an online therapist from BetterHelp can help you address your concerns.
 BetterHelp licensed professionals are available to get in touch and administer treatment whenever is convenient for you.
-You can access this support from the comfort of your own home.
-Read what others have to say about their experience with BetterHelp below.
+You can access this support from the comfort of your home.
+Read thoughts that others have to say about their experience with BetterHelp below.